UEFA Diploma in Football Leadership and Management (UEFA DFLM)

 - expanded their network, by gaining contacts in football associations across Europe.

-Managers in leading positions at national associations, who have completed the UEFA CFM
+Managers in leading positions at national associations, who have previously completed the UEFA CFM

 Annually, starting in autumn